Attitude Era: Vince McMahon's promo

 On the December 15, 1997 edition of Raw, McMahon expressed the change into the new era as an evolution towards more contemporary tones in a fourth wall breaking segment denoted as "The Cure For The Common Show".
 He harkened back to the phrase "sports entertainment", to describe the pairing of athleticism now delving deeper beyond sports mediums in favor of broader spectrums like popular television programs of the time.
 McMahon discussed the idea of blurring the lines more for fans between the typical hero and villain (or babyface and heel) dynamic which would ring true for popular anti-hero Steve Austin.
 He referred to the "era of the superhero urging you to say your prayers and eat your vitamins" as passé; as of that time former WWF Champion Hulk Hogan had also transitioned from larger than life superhero into the leader of the villainous faction The New World Order on WCW television.
 It verbally represented a transition further from the Hulkamania era of the 1980s as well as the "New Generation" period of the early-to-mid-1990s.

 McMahon laid out a campaign to continue adapting creatively with the times as a means of furthering the WWF's longevity.
 He advised parental discretion for parents of younger viewers among an increased viewer base who would now be watching RAW and War Zone, but that no such discretion would be necessary for the morning shows Saturday LiveWire and Sunday Superstars.
-Near the end of the promo, McMahon added that the new creative direction has "resulted in a huge increase in television viewership", thus implying that the "Attitude" era had already been underway to positive TV ratings effect.
+Near the end of the promo, McMahon added that the new creative direction has "resulted in a huge increase in television viewership", thus implying that the "Attitude" era had already been underway to positive television ratings effect.